Eptagone/Vite.AspNetCore/README.md

 [![NuGet version (Vite.AspNetCore)](https://img.shields.io/nuget/v/Vite.AspNetCore.svg?style=flat-square&color=rgba(189,52,254,1))](https://www.nuget.org/packages/Vite.AspNetCore/)

-This library offers some integration with the **Vite JS** to be used in ASP.NET applications during.
+This library offers some integration with [ViteJS](https://vitejs.dev/) to be used in ASP.NET applications during.
 It doesn't require a SPA and can be used with:

 - Razor Pages
 - MVC